machine-learning-apps/ml-template-azure/README.md

 - Access to [GitHub Actions](https://github.com/features/actions)

 If you don’t have an Azure subscription, create a free account before you begin.
 Try the [free or paid version of Azure Machine Learning](https://aka.ms/AMLFree) today.

 ### 2. Create repository

-To get started with ML Ops, simply create a new repo based off this template, by clicking on the green *'Use this template'* button:
+Create a new repo based off this template, by clicking on the green *'Use this template'* button:

 <p align="center">
   <img src="https://help.github.com/assets/images/help/repository/use-this-template-button.png" alt="GitHub Template repository" width="700"/>